National Association of Academic Advisors for Athletics

 Affiliate ($125) - Individuals with related interests, but do not hold a position at an educational institution.
 Non-voting Member.

-Student ($50) - Non-voting member currently enrolled in a full-time program of study or employed as a part-time student/graduate assistant.
+Student ($50) - Non-voting member currently enrolled in a full-time program of study or employed as a part-time student/intern/graduate assistant.

 N4A Membership Benefits

-Our Community - As one of over 1000 members, you will enjoy networking opportunities through our listserv, regional meetings, and our National Convention.
+Our Community - As one of over 1600 members, you will enjoy networking opportunities through our member community, regional meetings, and our National Convention.
 In addition, you will always have a forum of professionals willing to help you with the myriad of topics that this profession provides.

 Regional Conferences - N4A is divided into five geographical regions.
-In the fall and spring, Regional Directors host one- to three-day regional meetings providing quality professional development.
+Each Fall, Regional Directors host one- to three-day regional meetings providing quality professional development.

 Awards - Awards are designated into two categories: professional and student.
 Those given or recognized at the National Convention include the following: